 - She charges that Trump has had a “devastating effect” on U.S. diplomacy.
-She promises to “rebuild the State Department,” which has seen personnel cuts under Trump, and says she would immediately direct her secretary of state to accelerate hiring for the diplomatic corps.
+She promises to “rebuild the State Department,” which has seen personnel cuts under Trump, and immediately direct her secretary of state to accelerate hiring for the diplomatic corps.

-- In order to “rebuild the relationship with our allies,” she says her first foreign trip would be to visit North Atlantic Treaty Organization (NATO) allies in Canada and Europe.
+- In order to restore relationships with U.S. allies, she says her first foreign trip would be to visit North Atlantic Treaty Organization (NATO) allies in Canada and Europe.
 She believes that NATO remains a vital “bulwark against aggression” and promises to strengthen other alliances, including those with Japan and South Korea.

 - She calls foreign aid critical to U.S. national security, economic performance, and moral leadership.
 She says her approach to foreign assistance programs would be the opposite of Trump’s, who has sought deep cuts to foreign aid budgets during his first term.

 - In the Senate, she has backed more humanitarian aid for Syrian and other refugees, as well as funding for global health programs to combat Ebola, HIV/AIDS, malaria, and other diseases.